 I started on 40 meters CW with a home brew 6L6 osc/amp transmitter and a Halicrafters S-20R receiver.
 My first commercial transmitter was a Heathkit AT-1, which was basically the same as my home brew but in a pretty box.
 Next came a Heathkit DX-100 and SB-10 SSB adapter with a Hammerlund Super Pro (BC-779B) receiver.
 These were followed by a string of Heathkits ending with a SB-104 with all the accessory boxes and a SB-230 amplifier.
 My first modern non-kit radio was a Kenwood TS-820S followed by an Icom IC-701 with a Henry 2KD5 amplifier.
 Then came the IC-751, 751A and 781.
 Those were the HF radios.
 There were a bunch of VHF/UHF radios too, ending with a Icom IC-970H and R-9000.
-Today I have thinned it out to just two boxes, an Icom IC-7800 and Alpha 9500 amplifier, and three antennas, a modified Tennadyne T-10 log yagi (pictured above) for 10-20 meters and for 30/40 metersa 53-foot end-fed random wire sloping at about 45-degrees from the roof to the top of the tower and a 27-foot roof-mounted ZeroFive GP vertical.
-I operate 100% CW and at present can be found on the low end of 30 through 10 meters.
+Today I have thinned it out to just two boxes, an Icom IC-7851 and Alpha 9500 amplifier, and three antennas (pictured above), a modified Tennadyne T-10 log yagi for 10-20 meters at 60-feet and for 30/40 meters an ObtiBeam OB1-4030 Rotary Dipole mounted 10-feet above the log yagi.
+An inverted-V for 60 meters is mounted 8-feet below the log yagi.
+I operate 100% CW and at present can be found on the low end of 40 through 10 meters.
 I am also active in SKCC with number 10250S and can be found on the same bands but up a bit higher in frequency.
-Near term plans are to add better antennas for 30 and 40 meters, and perhaps something for 80 meters.

 When not hamming my other main interest is motorcycles.
-I've been riding for 43 years and at present I am down to two bikes, both BMWs, a 2013 R1200GSW and a 2012 K1600GT.
-At last count I've had 30 bikes, the last 18 being BMWs.
-I haven't had a car for almost ten years.
+I've been riding for 47 years and at present I am down to two bikes, both BMWs, a 2016 R1200RS and a 2014 R1200RT.
+At last count I've had 32 bikes, the last 20 being BMWs.
+I haven't had a car for thirteen years.
 Don't need one--it never rains in California--much!